Textualize/rich/README.md

 ## Rich REPL

-Rich can be installed in the Python REPL, so that any data structures will be pretty printed and highlighted.
+Rich can be installed in the Python REPL, so that any data structures will be pretty-printed and highlighted.

 ```python
 >>> from rich import pretty